SFX Coaster: AVP - Genting SkyWorlds

 Malaysia's Resorts World Genting first announced 20th Century Fox World Malaysia World in July 2013, set to replace its outdoor Genting Highlands park and open in 2016.
-Amid their merger with The Walt Disney Company, however, 20th Century Fox terminated their licensing deal with Genting in 2018; Genting Malaysia promptly filed a billion-dollar lawsuit alleging Disney executives' role in the decision.
+Amid their merger with The Walt Disney Company, however, 20th Century Fox terminated their licensing deal with Genting in 2018; Genting Malaysia filed a billion-dollar lawsuit alleging Disney executives' role in the decision.
 Fox countersued in January 2019, claiming that the resort had failed to meet agreed-upon construction deadlines for several years.
 A settlement was reached in July 2019, with the park being renamed to Genting SkyWorlds and retaining access to a more selective group of Fox IP's.

 Resorts World Genting purchased two coasters from Dynamic Attractions; Mad Ramp Peak, a Sons of Anarchy themed Dual Power coaster, and an SFX Coaster originally meant to be themed to Alien vs. Predator.
-As part of the settlement reached with Fox, Genting lost access to the planned Alien vs. Predator IP, instead hastily rechristening the surrounding area as Andromeda Base.
-The intensive show scenes had been crucial to the ride experience, and much of the coaster would have to be redesigned in order to accommodate a new theme or IP.
-In addition, Genting's team had become aware of issues with the project as early as a factory visit in August 2018, with Dynamic subsequently directed to prioritize Mad Ramp Peak's development.
+As part of the settlement reached with Fox, Genting lost access to the planned Alien vs. Predator IP, altering the area to Andromeda Base.

-Dynamic Attractions originally committed to building the AVP Coaster system for a lump sum of $34 million.
+Dynamic Attractions originally committed to building the SFX Coaster for a lump sum of $34 million.
 Track for the SFX Coaster first began arriving in January 2018.
 The show building and outdoor layout section were constructed, but only portions of the coaster were installed indoors before work was halted during 2019.
 In March 2023, Forbes reported that Dynamic Attractions had already spent $26.4 million constructing the coaster, and that additional changes to the design would cost another $16 million.
 As per filings, they had reportedly only been paid $24 million and there was a risk that "[Genting] could cancel the contract and demand that the ride components installed to date be removed from the facility."
-Both of the uncompleted coaster projects were left in limbo after the manufacturer declared bankruptcy.
+Both of the uncompleted coaster projects were left uncompleted after the manufacturer declared bankruptcy.
 In an effort to raise cash for Dynamic Attractions, much of the already-produced AVP ride components were auctioned off in July 2023.

-Reports emerged later in the fall that Genting had issued RFP's to various vendors; their legitimacy was confirmed by ex-vice president Greg Pearn, who stated online that, "Both [coasters] are, in my opinion, not worth the additional investment to complete for many reasons", citing "complexity vs experience delivered" and "poor legacy procurement decisions".
+Reports emerged later in the fall that Genting had issued requests for proposals to various vendors; their legitimacy was confirmed by ex-vice president Greg Pearn, who stated online that, "Both [coasters] are, in my opinion, not worth the additional investment to complete for many reasons", citing "complexity vs experience delivered" and "poor legacy procurement decisions".
 He concluded as a whole that, "Dynamic Attractions' sales team sold rides they couldn’t deliver".